erdavids/Applitools-Hackathon-2019/Traditional/README.md

 This test suite is made up of the following five tests, each with their own unique challenges:

-- **Login Page UI Elements Test**: This test was designed to verify that all the elements on the first version of the app exist and display properly.
+### Login Page UI Elements Test
+This test was designed to verify that all the elements on the first version of the app exist and display properly.
 - This type of test takes a lot of grunt work.
 Each element needs to be identified, accessed, and evaluated against acceptance criteria.
 It isn't so bad when every element has it's own unique identifier but that rarely happens.
 Additionally, verifying certain fields such as the placeholder text for inputs is extremely fragile.
 - The test fails on version 2 for several reasons.
 Some elements have been removed completely such as the LinkedIn icon, the placeholder text has been changed, and the page is not incorrectly titled the *Logout Form*.

+### Data-Driven Test
-- **Data-Driven Test**: Different combinations of inputs are used to test authentication.
+Different combinations of inputs are used to test authentication.
 It's a simple app and will succeed with any username and password, but only if both are provided.
 - It was trivial to create a test like this with Cypress and an example of a test that still relies on interaction with the application.
 On each attempt the test verifies the text of a hopefully displayed error message, but this text is just as fragile as any.
 To make matters worse, the unique identifier for the error is randomly generated, making it difficult to isolate without relying on the brittle message.
 - The test fails on version 2 because one of the error messages has changed and the previous substring identifier cannot find the element.
 Several of the login attempts still succeeding in finding an validating the error message, although they help identify another issue.
 In these cases, although the test passes, the style and placement of the error message is obviously wrong, but not to the test.

+### Table Sort Test
-- **Table Sort Test**: This was the largest challenge of the project to work through with remaining sanity.
+This was the largest challenge of the project to work through with remaining sanity.
 The task is sort a table in ascending order of the amount column and then verify the arrangement and data of each row.
 - I spent a long time trying to find the best way to do this in Cypress alone.
 I know that it can be done in a much cleaner way than I have designed it, but I found myself looking forward to the convenience of validating the entire table in one call to Applitools.
 Each element of each row contains a diverse combination of classes, ids, inline styles, image sources, and colors.
 My eventual solution was to create a table (an array of arrays) and validate each element of each row sequentially, repeated for every row.
 - The solution works well for this data set but would be useless with any changes or additions.
 The test does identify the issue with sorting in version 2 of the app, but the code used to get there is hardly readable and unmaintainable in light of an alternative solution like Applitools.

+### Canvas Chart Test
-- **Canvas Chart Test**: I assumed when I started this project that there would be a specification that couldn't be tested functionally.
+I assumed when I started this project that there would be a specification that couldn't be tested functionally.
 This was the one, in the form of a bar graph displayed within an inaccessible canvas element.
 I'm sure that there might be some way to access the chart that I am not aware of, but I spent little time here and moved on.
 - The test passes in version 1 and 2 simply because it confirms that the canvas is visible and clicks to add an additional dataset.
 No useful verification takes place as anything could be inside the canvas element.

+### Dynamic Content Test
-- **Dynamic Content Test**: This test is used to check for two flashing advertisements.
+This test is used to check for two flashing advertisements.
 I think this test was designed to showcase the customizable regions for the applitools test.
 - The Cypress test was able to detect the lack of the first flashing advertisement.